 Analysis: Gregory is a black democrat representing the dem areas of southern Oakland.
 He had announced a run for Congress in the 14th district, but dropped out to seek reelection.
-Two term-limited state reps, Vicki Barnett and Ellen Cogen Lipton, had announced for the open seat; both are staying in the race.
+Two term-limited state reps, Vicki Barnett and Ellen Cogen Lipton, who had announced for the open seat challenged him.
+Gregory won 35-34-31.

 12. [NE Oakland, Pontiac, Bloomfield Twp.]
 Safe Republican.

 Old SS 2010: 61-39, McCain: 45.7, 2006 R Avg: 58.7 Romney: 49.9

 Democrat: Paul Secrest

 Analysis: This district dropped Rochester Hills and added Bloomfield.
 Marleau has been an advocate for implementing Obamacare, supporting health exchanges and Medicaid expansion.

 13. [Troy, Rochester, Royal Oak, Birmingham] Safe Republican.

 Old SS 2010: 59-41, McCain: 45.8, 2006 R Avg: 59.5 Romney: 50